Configure GCP Service Directory Namespace IAM Bindings

 Beyond these examples

-These snippets focus on specific IAM binding features: granting a single role to multiple members.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM binding features: role-based access control and bulk and incremental member grants.
+They’re intentionally minimal rather than full access management solutions.

 The examples reference pre-existing infrastructure such as Service Directory namespaces.
-They focus on configuring IAM bindings rather than provisioning the namespace itself.
+They focus on configuring IAM bindings rather than provisioning the underlying namespace resources.

 To keep things focused, common IAM patterns are omitted, including: